QBobWatson/ref-155x/README.md

 ### Downloading

-Make sure you have a recent version of TeXLive / MacTeX installed (2015+).
+Make sure you have a recent version (2015+) of TeXLive / MacTeX installed.
 Earlier versions will not compile some of the figures.

 If you're comfortable with git, just clone this repository.

-If not, you can always download the latest version [here](https://github.com/QBobWatson/ref-155x/archive/master.zip)
+If not, you can always download the latest version as a ZIP file [here](https://github.com/QBobWatson/ref-155x/archive/master.zip).

 ### Overview